 WITH distances between people constantly shrinking thanks to technology, it is time to consider learning another foreign language.

-You might think that it is enough to know English, Filipino and our dialects.
+You might think that it is enough to know English, Filipino, and our languages.
 It is indeed enough, if you only focus on local and national.

 Sure, English is used in the international arena, with most news sites publishing their news in the language.